 What I love about this soup is that it tastes amazing on its own, but it’s even BETTER with a few extra toppings!

-Serve up this healthy chicken soup with homemade crispy pita chips, kale chips, Greek cucumber noodle salad, crackers or crusty bread.
+Serve up this healthy chicken soup with homemade crispy pita chips, kale chips, a serving of asparagus kale salad, crackers or crusty bread.

 - Healthy Chicken Tortilla Soup